 We may yet open a major Glass Room pop-up store in another major world city in the future, but for now we’re working on promising avenues that can take Glass Room themes and narratives to yet new places and contexts: a hack lab in Lagos, a conference in Taipei, a crypto-rave in Brazil.

 So the Glass Room project continues to evolve and develop.
 Indeed, it may be coming to you in 2018 – wherever and whoever you are.
 And if it’s not coming anywhere near, please get in touch – you could be the perfect Glass Room Experience host.

-This story was contributed by Alistair Alexander of Tactical Tech.
+This story was written by Alistair Alexander of Tactical Tech.
 Alexander helped develop and implement The Glass Room project.